-A stream order watercourse (Strahler system - Water Management (General) Regulation 2018) have been identified within the 140m assessment area.
-This vegetation is not proposed to be impacted the proposed bush fire protection measures.
+A stream order watercourses (Strahler system - Water Management (General) Regulation 2018) have been identified within the 140m assessment area.
+If this vegetation is proposed to be impacted the proposal is likely to require assessment and approval by the NSW Department of Primary Industries (DPI) Office of Water.